 The review process is managed by the Earth System Governance International Project Office.
 This office invites the International Review Panel in collaboration with the conference chair.

 The International Review Panel consists of senior scholars in the international and interdisciplinary Earth System Governance network, including members of the Scientific Steering Committee, members of the Earth System Governance Lead Faculty, Senior Research Fellows and experienced Research Fellows.
 In addition, for each conference the International Review Panel is complemented with a number of senior researchers from the country or region where the conference is held, as well as senior researchers from around the world who hold particular expertise in the specific topic(s) of the conference.
 The names of the International Review Panel will be published here after completion of the review process.

-The review is double-blind.
+The review is double anonymous.
 This means that the authors of the abstracts of papers submitted in response to the call for papers do not know which reviewer will review their abstract; and that reviewers do not know the author(s) of an abstract.

 Members of the International Review Panel can submit their own abstract to the conference.
 Due to the random allocation of abstracts to reviewers, it can happen that they will be assigned their own abstract or abstracts of close colleagues.
 In those cases and all other cases of conflicting interests, reviewers are requested to refrain from grading and mark the abstract instead as “conflict of interest”.